-- 1. Fix the network connection between the Primary and Secondary servers. - 2.
-Check the state of the Primary server using the command:

-3. If the state of the Primary server is PRIMARY ALONE, reconnect the Primary to the Secondary using the command:
+- 1. Fix the network connection between the Primary and Secondary servers. - Check the state of the Primary server using the command: ADMIN COMMAND 'hotstandby state'; - 3.
+If the state of the Primary server is PRIMARY ALONE, reconnect the Primary to the Secondary using the command:

 - 4. If the state of the Primary server is STANDALONE, then: - a.
 Copy the database from the Primary to the Secondary.
-Read Section 6.3, "Synchronizing Primary and Secondary Servers" for details.
+Read "Synchronizing primary and secondary servers" on page 78 for details.

-Before using the

-command, be sure that the Secondary is up and running and is ready to receive the netcopy.
+Before using the command ADMIN COMMAND 'hotstandby netcopy'; be sure that the Secondary is up and running and is ready to receive the netcopy.
 Also, make sure that you set the Primary server's state to PRIMARY ALONE.

 b.
-Reconnect the Primary to the Secondary using the command
+Reconnect the Primary to the Secondary using the command: ADMIN COMMAND 'hotstandby connect';